How to develop good eating habits in kids?

 I started following a feeding schedule for Nemit from an early age.
 And we are still sticking to it.
 It really helps in keeping a note on how much and what all he ate in a day.
 And, this makes it easier to plan the meals and include all the food groups in his diet.

 Before Nemit joined playschool, we used to eat all 3 meals together.
 You may introduce family food (sans salt and sugar) to your baby at 7-8 months.
 I would strap him in his booster chair and put a spoonful of food in his tray.
 He would play with it for a few secs & then watch me eat and follow.
 Kids learn a lot from their parents, so set a good example by following good food habits.

 No screens while eating.

 You will get tempted a lot to use that 30 mins of mealtime for yourself.
 And, you would want to replace eating together time with screen time.
 Please don’t do that!
 Once your child will get used to the screen, he will not leave it.
 Initially, you won’t understand the impact it will cause on the baby’s brain but there will be an impact on his development.

-It’s just a matter of few years, but good habits go a long way.
+It’s just a matter of a few years, but good habits go a long way.
 And, trust me, you will be so proud of yourself when you will see your child is growing right.

 In case, you are wondering if it’s too late to develop good habits because your child is past baby and toddler age, no, it’s never too late!
 It may take a little more effort but it’s still possible.
-Just say no to unhealthy junk food or any bad habits like distraction while eating.
+Just say no to unhealthy junk food or any bad habits like a distraction while eating.
 If your child is a fussy eater, you may check with your pediatrician for guidance.
-The nutritional supplements like PediaSure is recommended by doctors for picky eaters.
+The nutritional supplement like PediaSure is recommended by doctors for picky eaters.
 It consists of 37 vital nutrients from all the food groups for a child’s overall development.